-The tech world today is rich with dozens of terms or abbreviations denoting technologies, software, or hardware.
+The tech world today is abundant with dozens of terms or abbreviations denoting technologies, software, or hardware.
 One of the most commonly used abbreviations by tech enthusiasts, reviewers, bloggers, etc., is CPU and GPU.

 Table of ContentsShow